chuajiesheng/reloop/Docs/source/quick_reference.rst

 Constraints
 ............

-While there is no inherent datatype for constraints, we allow instances of ``ForAll`` that contains a sympy `Relation <http://docs.sympy.org/latest/modules/core.html#module-sympy.core.relational>`_ or directly such relations, which can be added to the model with the ``+=`` operator.
+While there is no inherent datatype for constraints, we allow instances of ``ForAll`` that contain a sympy `Relation <http://docs.sympy.org/latest/modules/core.html#module-sympy.core.relational>`_ or directly such relations, which can be added to the model with the ``+=`` operator.

 Furthermore we provide two additional ways to declare constraints, where ``ask = grounder.ask``: